gyroflow/gyroflow-docs/docs/cams/runcam.md

 The following have been found to be decent settings for the Runcam 5 Orange, with \* indicating it's important for Gyroflow stabilization.

 * Video quality: High
 * Resolution\*: Either 4K@30FPS(XV) or 1440p@60fps.
-	- The XV resolution is actually the full 4:3 sensor stretched to a 16:9 image (supported by Gyroflow).
+	- The XV resolution is actually the full 4:3 sensor stretched to a 16:9 image.
 So this gives the highest resolution and FOV.
 	-  Note that the stretching looks bad, so if used without additional processing, linearly squeeze the width to 75% in the video editor to get a 4:3 image.
 	- The 1440p option is natively 4:3, so if you want 60fps use this one.
 	- You can also use one of the 16:9 resolutions, but this significantly reduces the available FOV for stabilization.